GNSS Advanced Training

 Evolution in GNSS technology includes the deployment of next-generation satellites with improved capabilities and the integration of augmentation systems for enhanced accuracy in challenging environments.
 Projections indicate continued expansion of GNSS applications across various sectors, including transportation, agriculture, telecommunications, and emergency services, with an estimated market value of over $320 billion by 2025.
 These advancements promise to further empower industries and individuals with reliable, high-precision positioning capabilities, driving innovation and economic growth.

-SEAC professional online Space GNSS course is a program aiming at providing students with a comprehensive understanding of satellite navigation technology and its applications.
+SEAC professional online Space GNSS training is a program aiming at providing students with an advanced and comprehensive understanding of satellite navigation technology and its applications.
 Throughout the course, participants will focus on the principles of satellite navigation, including the functioning of satellite constellations, signal transmission, and receiver operation.

 SEAC – Certificate of Completion

 Advance your career in GNSS Systems with SEAC—first-prize winner of the Galileo Masters University Challenge.
-Incubated at ESA BIC Hessen with leading industry partners, you’ll earn a Certificate of Completion in GNSS Systems.
+Incubated at ESA BIC Hessen with leading industry partners, you’ll earn a Certificate of Completion in GNSS advanced.

 The skills you will develop

-Through this Satellite Navigation course, you will grasp principles, master GPS architecture, compare systems, optimize receivers, mitigate errors, and explore applications
+Through this GNSS , you will grasp principles, master GPS architecture, compare systems, optimize receivers, mitigate errors, and explore applications

 Participant Profile